tbeu/matio/README.md

 The configure script used to build the software takes a number of options.
 This section describes the key options.

 * `--enable-mat73=yes`
 This flag en/disables the support for version 7.3 MAT files.
-The option only makes sense if built with HDF5 as support for version 7.3 files will be disabled if HDF5 is not available.
+The option only makes sense if built with HDF5 as support for version 7.3 files.
+It will be disabled if HDF5 is not available.
 * `--enable-extended-sparse=yes`
 Enable extended sparse matrix data types not supported in MATLAB.
 MATLAB only supports double-precision sparse data.
 With this flag, matio will read sparse data with other types (i.e. single-precision and integer types).
 * `--with-matlab=DIR`